00xNetrunner/Cheatsheets/bettercap-cheatsheet.md

-Here is the Bettercap cheatsheet in Markdown format with emojis:

 # 🕵️‍♀️ **Bettercap Cheatsheet** 🕵️

 Bettercap is an indispensable tool for network reconnaissance, sniffing, and executing Man-In-The-Middle (MITM) attacks on local networks.